xoan/escornabot/README.md

 build your own *Escornabot*, including models for printed parts and schematics for a DIY keypad with 5 buttons.

-This files are, currently, for an improved version of *Escornabot «Brivoi»*.
+This files are, currently, for an improved and a *work in progress* version of *Escornabot «Brivoi»*.

 Documentation (in spanish) is in the [EscornaWiki][PRO01], the Escornabot Project Wiki.